 Gluten exorphins can adversely affect the central nervous system at times.
 This, in turn, can be a causal factor of depression. (source)

-You might experience a certain numbness or tingling sensation in your arms and legs if you are suffering from gluten intolerance.
+If you are gluten intolerant, you might experience a certain numbness or tingling sensation in your arms and legs.
 The exact reason for this symptom is not known, but some studies suggest that it could be due to the presence of certain antibodies that are associated with gluten intolerance and celiac disease. (source)

 It can cause inflammation in the joints and muscles.
 Additionally, those who suffer from celiac disease are genetically predisposed to be more sensitive than their healthier counterparts. (source)